svenfuchs/hashr/README.md

     config.foo? # => false
     config.foo  # => nil

-You can make Hashr to raise an `IndexError` though like this:
+You can make Hashr raise an `IndexError` though like this:

     Hashr.raise_missing_keys = true
     config = Hashr.new